Elimar Freiherr von Fürstenberg

 Elimar Fürstenberg (27 May 1910 - 10 July 1981) was a German politician of the Christian Social Union in Bavaria (CSU) and former member of the German Bundestag.

-Life
+Political career

 In the 1949 federal elections he was elected directly to the German Bundestag for the Bavarian Party in the Landshut constituency with 32.9% of the vote, and remained a member of the Bundestag until 1953.
 On 19 January 1951 he joined the CSU.